DataDima90/ai.github.io/_posts/2020-01-01-Microservice-with-docker-and-flask.md

 ```

 **ML model**

 As you can see, we have already a trained model called `model.pkl` and saved in `models` folder.
-This model is a classifier with 3 classes and trained on iris dataset, i.e. it has 4 input features.
+FYI: This model is a classifier with 3 classes and trained on iris dataset, i.e. it has 4 input features.

 <a name="api"></a>
 ## 1. Building a simple, easily extendable API using Python and Flask